TCF Canada Writing Test: Expression Écrite Tasks Explained

 TaskTypeLengthTime

-The TCF Canada writing practice section provides AI feedback mapped to each of the five scoring criteria.
+The TCF Canada writing practice section gives AI feedback mapped to each of the five scoring criteria.

-Task 1 asks for a short functional text of 50-80 words — filling out part of a form, writing a brief announcement, or sending a short confirmation email.
-Examiners check that you get the message across clearly and in the right format.
-Responses far below the word count lose marks for task completion even if the French is accurate.
+Task 1 asks for a short functional text of about 60-120 words: a brief message, a short announcement, or a confirmation note (France Éducation International, 2026).
+Examiners check that the message lands clearly and in the right format.
+Responses far below the word range lose task-completion marks even when the French is accurate.

-Task 2 asks for an informal message of 80-150 words — a reply email, a personal letter, or a postcard to someone you know.
-The defining feature is register: using formal closings like Veuillez agréer in a message to a friend signals a register failure.
+Task 2 asks for a longer message of about 120-150 words: a reply email, a personal letter, or a message to someone you know (France Éducation International, 2026).
+The defining feature is register.
+Using a formal closing like Veuillez agréer in a message to a friend signals a register failure that costs marks.

 Pro Tip

-Prepare two or three ready-to-use informal opening and closing formulas before test day.
-Having these memorized removes one decision from the 60-minute clock.
+Prepare ready-to-use opening and closing formulas for each register before test day.
+Memorizing them removes one decision from the clock.

 Task 3: Writing a Formal Argument

 Task 3 is the most demanding task and carries the most weight.
-Write a formal text of 200-250 words presenting and defending a point of view.
-Examiners look for logical structure, cohesive connectors, accurate formal register, and a range of vocabulary beyond basic everyday words.
+Write a formal text of about 120-180 words presenting and defending a point of view (France Éducation International, 2026).
+Examiners look for logical structure, cohesive connectors, accurate formal register, and vocabulary beyond basic everyday words.

 What Do TCF Canada Examiners Actually Look For?